 Dr. Scott Froum, a periodontist and clinical associate professor in the department of periodontics at SUNY Stony Brook School of Dental Medicine, noticed troubling changes in a couple of patients who had taken up vaping.
-He published his findings in the Perio-Implant Advisory under the tile, Vaping and oral health: It’s worse than you think.
+He published his findings in the Perio-Implant Advisory under the title, Vaping and oral health: It’s worse than you think.

 In one case, the patient – a young man who quit smoking conventional tobacco products and started vaping, would often consume energy drinks to combat the dry mouth that vaping caused.
 Dr. Froum said that the combination “led to rampant decay with smooth-surface lesions and future tooth loss.”
 Dr. Froum said this patient had been vaping for five years.

-Another, older patient who started vaping after years of smoking cigarettes because he thought it would be a healthier alternative, had gone 35 years without cavities.
-But within his first year of vaping the enamel on his teeth softened and eroded, making them vulnerable to future tooth decay and loss.
+Another older patient who started vaping after years of smoking cigarettes because he thought it would be a healthier alternative, had gone 35 years without cavities.
+But within his first year of vaping, the enamel on his teeth softened and eroded, making them vulnerable to future tooth decay and loss.

 The second case prompted Dr. Froum to look into the existing research on the impact of vaping on oral health.
-But because vaping is a fairly new rage, gaining traction and momentum with the introduction of JUUL in 2015, many dots were left to be connected
+But because vaping is a fairly new rage, gaining traction and momentum with the introduction of JUUL in 2015, many dots were left to be connected.

 Other publications picked up Dr. Froum’s report, triggering a flood of responses from other dentists.